Making contributions

 Top up my super

-Grow your super faster by making personal payments into your account
+You can grow your super faster by making personal payments into your account.

 You can pay money that’s already been taxed, straight into your super account.
 If you have a little extra from your take home pay, additional savings or an inheritance, you can make non-concessional contributions to boost your superannuation.